jyates/SimpleDBHammer/README.md

 2. Add dumping of data to a graphable format to make it easier to see trends over time.
 3. Add support for more databases
 4. Add a setup.py or easyinstall for easy usage
+4. Look into adding a ForkingClient rather than a fork runner (or doing some cleanup there)
+4. Add support for just a single command line file to launch, rather than having to wrap the client in a simple function.
+5. Add cluster integration

 ## License
 The use and distribution terms of the software covered by the Apache License 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html), the full context of which can be found at License.html at the root of this distribution.
 By using this software, you are agreeing to all terms and conditions of the aforementioned license.